jonpaul108/LC_intermediate/02-Intermediate-Prompts/03-Data-Structures/02-Data-Structures-1.md

 There are killer robots on the loose!
 And they look like all the other robots.
 There is only one way to tell the robots apart: by what they say.

 All robots speak in 'beep' and 'boop'.
-A killer robot will always speak in a string that contains 'beeps' and 'boops' with a length that is a multiple of 4, while a non-killer robot will never speak in'beeps' and 'boops' in a string that is a multiple of four.
+A killer robot will always speak in a string that contains 'beeps' and 'boops' with a length that is a multiple of 4, while a non-killer robot will never speak in 'beeps' and 'boops' in a string that is a multiple of four.

-Given a an array of robots and their strings, find the killer robots!
+Given a an array of robots and their strings `speech`, find the killer robots!

-Return a array of true and false.
-True marks a killer robot and false marks a normal robot.
+Return an array of `true` and `false` values. `true` marks a killer robot and `false` marks a normal robot.

 ```js
 var robotTalk = [